 Our Cardiff Bus service X91 operates direct between Cardiff City Centre (including Central Station) and the airport every half hour on weekdays, hourly on Saturdays and Sundays.
 Additional Cardiff Bus service 95 runs via the town of Barry from Monday to Saturday.
 Adult single fare is £4, period return £7.
 Child single fare is £3, period return £5.More Info

 This is not the official website for Cardiff International Airport.
 If you want to find the official site please visit www.cardiff-airport.com/ Cardiff International Airport’s annualized throughput is some 1.5 million passengers.

-The top ten most popular destinations from Cardiff International in 2001 were:
+In 2002, 71% of passengers took journeys on charter services, 29% on scheduled services.
+The top ten most favoured destinations from Cardiff International in 2002 were:

-Passengers travelled to 45 destinations from Cardiff International Airport in 2001
+People travelled to 51 different destinations from Cardiff International Airport in 2002.

-Approx 70% of passengers on the Cardiff - Amsterdam service with KLM are using Schiphol to link to world-wide destinations.
-Close to 125,000 passengers used the KLM service in 2001 and it is the most popular scheduled service.
+Almost two thirds of passengers on the Cardiff to Amsterdam service with KLM are using Schiphol to connect the world-wide destinations.
+Nearly 125,000 people used this service in 2002 and it is the most popular service from Cardiff.